Download the all-new Republic app:

 Advertisement

-Melting of Himalayan glaciers has doubled since start of 21st century due to rising temperatures, losing over a vertical foot and half of ice each year and potentially threatening water supply for hundreds of millions of people in countries including India, a study has found.
+Melting of Himalayan glaciers has doubled since the start of the 21st century due to rising temperatures, losing over a vertical foot and half of ice each year and potentially threatening water supply for hundreds of millions of people in countries including India, a study has found.

 Advertisement

-It indicates that glaciers have been losing equivalent of more than a vertical foot and half of ice each year since 2000 -- double amount of melting that took place from 1975 to 2000.
+It indicates that glaciers have been losing the equivalent of more than a vertical foot and half of ice each year since 2000 -- double the amount of melting that took place from 1975 to 2000.

 Advertisement